danswer-ai/danswer/CONTRIBUTING.md

 We would love to see you there!

 ## Get Started 🚀
 Danswer being a fully functional app, relies on several external pieces of software, specifically:
 - Postgres
 - Vector DB ([Qdrant](https://github.com/qdrant/qdrant))
 - Search Engine ([Typesense](https://github.com/typesense/typesense))
-- Playwright (only needed if you're planning to use the Web Connector)

 This guide provides instructions to set up the Danswer specific services outside of Docker because it's easier for development purposes but feel free to just use the containers and update with local changes by providing the `--build`